 Tremendous fragmentation in GI groups exists today.
-Less than 5 percent of all gastroenterologists work in a group of 20 or more physicians, according to publicly available information.
+Less than 5 percent of all gastroenterologists work in a group of 20 or more physicians.
+This is according to publicly available information.
 This presents an opportunity to aggregate physician practices to achieve economies of scale and market density, which private equity firms find appealing.

 Also appealing are ambulatory surgery centers (ASCs), which have been a tremendous boon for the private practice of GI.
 When gastroenterologists invest in themselves in the form of opening and owning ASCs, they gain access to a model for providing better clinical care in a more efficient manner while saving money for the healthcare system.
-Private equity firms recognize the current and likely future value of ASCs and the importance they will serve in the efforts to provide more effective healthcare delivery.
+Private equity firms recognize the current and likely future value of ASCs.
+They also see the importance they will serve in the efforts to provide more effective healthcare delivery.

-While private equity firms, as non-healthcare entities, may seem like odd bedfellows for GI groups, a private equity investment in GI is possible under a management service organization (MSO).
-An MSO is essentially an investment vehicle that allows a non-provider to invest in a medical practice in a manner compliant with the corporate practice of medicine.
+Private equity firms, as non-healthcare entities, may seem like odd bedfellows for GI groups.
+However, a private equity investment in GI is possible under a management service organization (MSO).
+An MSO is essentially an investment vehicle that allows a non-provider to invest in a medical practice.
+This is done in a manner compliant with the corporate practice of medicine.

 The Appeal of Private Equity